 l to r: Barry, Gina, Sharon, Ray, Ivice, Ellen

-Ray performs both solo and with a unique collective of musical organizers, The Ray Korona Band.
+Ray performed both solo and with a unique collective of musical organizers, The Ray Korona Band.
+The Band continues to perform, sometimes with guest artists.
 The Band is a core group of musicians-- Ivice (harmonies & dulcimers), Barry Kornhauser (bass, cello & mandola), Sharon Abreu (harmonies & fiddle), Ellen Davidson (harmonies & piano) & Gina Tlamsa (harmonies, flute, fiddle, mandolin & bouzouki) that works with a wide variety of players who bring racial, cultural and musical diversity to its work.
 Occasionally, guest musicians like John McCutcheon, Barry Mitterhoff and Perry Robinson sit in with the group.
-Ray has performed in concert many times with Pete Seeger and also with Patti Smith, Harry Belafonte, Tom Paxton, Anne Feeney, Richie Havens, Judy Gorman, Leon Rosselson, Suni Paz, Pat Humphries, Lucy Kaplansky, Gary US Bonds to name a few.
-Since many of Ray's songs are topical, he has also shared stages with noted speakers, including Amy Goodman, Noam Chomsky, Greg Palast, Jim Hightower, and others.
+Ray performed in concert many times with Pete Seeger and also with Patti Smith, Harry Belafonte, Tom Paxton, Anne Feeney, Richie Havens, Judy Gorman, Leon Rosselson, Suni Paz, Pat Humphries, Lucy Kaplansky, Gary US Bonds to name a few.
+Since many of Ray's songs are topical, he also shared stages with noted speakers, including Amy Goodman, Noam Chomsky, Greg Palast, Jim Hightower, and others.

 A Fast Folk reviewer wrote of a Greenwich Village show: "The concert hall was packed to hear Ray Korona perform a well rehearsed, balanced program...refreshingly new...wonderfully perceptive and funny!"
 A Sing Out! reviewer exclaims: "Ray Korona's songs are empowering and fun!"
 Pete Seeger, declares, "Wonderful songs!
 Ray Korona and band are great!"
 Ramsey Clark observes, "Terrific organizing music!
 People need to hear these songs."
 Songwriter's Hall of Fame President Oscar Brand raves: "I think Ray Korona's terrific.
 I like his songs.
 I like his singing.
 I even like his glasses."